Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/tests/perf_tests/README.md

 - `--message-size=100` - Size of a single message (in bytes).
 Defaults to 100.
 - `--batch-size=100` - The number of messages that should be included in each batch.
 Defaults to 100.
-- `--uamqp-transport` - Use the `uamqp` library as the underlying transport instead of pyamqp.
+- `--uamqp-transport` - Use the `uamqp` library as the underlying transport instead of the Python-based AMQP library.
 Defaults to False.
 - `--transport-type` - Whether to use AMQP (0) or Websocket (1) transport protocol when communicating with the Service Bus service.
 Defaults to 0 (AMQP).

 The options that are available for all `Receive` perf tests:

 - `--message-size=100` - Size of a single message (in bytes).
 Defaults to 100.
 - `--num-messages=100` - Maximum number of messages to receive.
 Defaults to 100.
-- `--uamqp-transport` - Use the `uamqp` library as the underlying transport instead of pyamqp.
+- `--uamqp-transport` - Use the `uamqp` library as the underlying transport instead of the Python-based AMQP library.
 Defaults to False.
 - `--transport-type` - Whether to use AMQP (0) or Websocket (1) transport protocol when communicating with the Service Bus service.
 Defaults to 0 (AMQP).
 - `--peeklock` - Whether to run the test using peeklock mode instead of receive and  mode.
 If peeklock is used, messages will be completed.
 Default is False (receive and delete).
 - `--max-wait-time=0` - The max time to wait for the specified number of messages to be received.
 Defaults to 0 (indefinitely).